Newcastle and Gateshead Water Company: Expansion

-With deaths from cholera rising rapidly, the company hastily built a dam across the Matfen branch of the River Pont, which supplied 6 e6impgal along a culvert to the Whittle Dean reservoirs in just three days.
+With deaths from cholera rising rapidly, the Whittle Dean Water Company hastily built a dam across the Matfen branch of the River Pont, which supplied 6 e6impgal along a culvert to the Whittle Dean reservoirs in just three days.
 The cholera epidemic subsided after pumping was stopped on 15 September, but not before 1,527 deaths had occurred in Newcastle.
-A deputation from the Town Council on the same day was informed that the company had stopped pumping, and that it would never be restarted.
+A deputation from the town council on the same day was informed that the company had stopped pumping, and that it would never be restarted.
 This meant that they had to inform several industrial consumers that water would be severely limited until the emergency was over.
 They contacted the engineer James Simpson on 26 September to advise on how their resources could be increased, while the Town Council formed a committee to "regulate the sanitary measures in the town".
-They contacted John Frederick Bateman and Thomas Hawksley and considered setting up their own water company, but the idea was dropped as the Whittle Dean company made progress.
+They contacted John Frederick Bateman and Thomas Hawksley and considered setting up their own water company, but the idea was dropped as the Whittle Dean Water Company made progress.

 Simpson, working with the Whittle Dean engineer John Nicholson, produced a report on 24 October 1853, and a bill was submitted to Parliament.
-Negotiations with mill owners on the River Pont meant that they withdrew their objections, and the bill became an Act of Parliament on 2 June 1854.
+Negotiations with mill owners on the River Pont meant that they withdrew their objections, and the bill became the Whittle Dean Waterworks Act 1854 (17 & 18 Vict. c. lx) on 2 June 1854.
 It would allow water to be taken from the River Pont, and conveyed to Whittle Dean by an aqueduct, where the Great Southern reservoir would be built.
-The Act included clauses, inserted by the Town Council, allowing them to buy the new works within ten years, and ensuring that water could only be pumped from the Tyne if they gave their consent.
+The act included clauses, inserted by the town council, allowing them to buy the new works within ten years, and ensuring that water could only be pumped from the Tyne if they gave their consent.
 The works on the Town Moor were to be abandoned, as the water was contaminated by cattle.
 The epidemic was followed by a fire, started by an explosion in Gateshead, which destroyed 800 homes, but on this occasion, the Water Company came off well, as the pressure in the mains far exceeded that produced by fire engines, and some 7 e6impgal were taken from standpipes to extinguish the blaze, at no cost to the town.